Vercel vs Netlify: Battle of the Composable Web platforms

 Basic similarities

-Firstly, both Netlify and Vercel provide all the features a serverless Jamstack hosting provider has to offer, which we described earlier.
+Firstly, both Vercel and Netlify provide all the features a serverless Composable Web hosting provider has to offer, which we described earlier.

 Both platforms use git to fetch your project and support GitHub, GitLab, and Bitbucket version control providers.
 By default, your code is retrieved from the main branch, but you can also set the platforms to deploy the code from other branches, for instance, to have a staging environment for testing new features.

-Netlify and Vercel are multi-cloud platforms, meaning they equally employ GCP and AWS for their infrastructure.
+Vercel and Netlify are multi-cloud platforms, meaning they equally employ GCP and AWS for their infrastructure under the hood.

 Other features that are equally good in both platforms are: